COURT APPOINTED SPECIAL ADVOCATES FOR NEVADA'S CHILDREN

-• CASA stands for Court Appointed Special Advocate.
+• What is a CASA?
+Court Appointed Special Advocate.

-• Court Appointed Special Advocates are volunteers who are appointed by judges to speak in court for the safety and well-being of an abused or neglected child.
+• CASA Volunteers are appointed by judges to speak in court for the safety and well-being of an abused or neglected child.

 • Children assigned to a CASA volunteer are victims of abuse or neglect.